metrorailings/OwlBlog/content/posts/week-11-circa-picks.md

 Jeff Wilson and Deebo Samuel are unable to compensate for the rushing production the 49ers would normally get from Mitchell and Hasty.

 **San Francisco covers if**
-Jimmy Garoppalo can mount an air game against Jacksonville
+Jimmy Garoppalo can mount a serviceable air game against Jacksonville
 \- AND -
 their skill players aren't as sloppy as they were two weeks ago against the Cardinals.
-Nothing kills morale faster than constantly losing the ball at the end of promising drives
+Few things kill morale faster than constantly losing the ball at the end of promising drives
 \- AND -
 the players remain fully committed to their craft after winning a statement game against the Rams the past Monday.
 It'll be all the more difficult to maintain focus knowing Jacksonville's a bottom-feeder.